Tavizhe/learnWithMe/Laravel/Laravel.md

 ## Introduction to Database: Query Builder documentation from laravel.com

-It can be used to perform most database operations in your application and works perfectly with all of Laravel's supported database systems.
+The Laravel query builder protects your application against SQL injection attacks.

-The Laravel query builder uses PDO parameter binding to protect your application against SQL injection attacks.
-There is no need to clean or sanitize strings passed to the query builder as query bindings.
+## Retrieving data in DB

 ### Retrieving All Rows From A Table